Charpollo/LEOS-RO/flight-rules/render-sim.md

 ⸻

 Bottom line:
 Keep physics big, keep visuals curated.
-We don’t use 1:1 because it harms FPS, readability, and can actually increase “stillness.”
+We don't use 1:1 because it harms FPS, readability, and can actually increase "stillness."
 Pin events, rotate background, label the view, and push the full truth to Grafana.
-That’s how we demo beautifully and operate credibly.
+That's how we demo beautifully and operate credibly.

+---

+Related Documentation:
+• Technical details: `/docs/TECHNICAL-LIMITATIONS-AND-TRADEOFFS.md`
+• Mega-scale platform (20-50M): `/docs/MEGA-SCALE-PLATFORM-ARCHITECTURE.md`